- The Professional Exchange and Canadian Heritage Information Network sites have been merged to serve you better.

 Client-side CSS for enhancing accessibility

-The design of the Web pages on this Web site are flexible enough to allow you to configure the visual presentation to meet your accessibility needs by using a client-side Cascading Style Sheet (CSS) file.
+The design of the Web pages on this Website is flexible enough to allow you to configure the visual presentation to meet your accessibility needs by using a client-side Cascading Style Sheet (CSS) file.

 - Date modified: